RobertCraigie/prisma-client-py/docs/config.md

 ```
 See the [official docs](https://www.prisma.io/docs/concepts/components/prisma-schema/generators) for options that are not specific to Prisma Client Python.

-## HTTP Libraries
+## Interface

 See [setup](setup.md) for more information.

-The HTTP library that will be used by Prisma Client Python can be configured using the `http` option.
+This option configures the method you will use to interface with the client.

 Valid values are:

-* aiohttp
+* asyncio
-* requests
+* sync

-If aiohttp is used then the generated client will be asynchronous, e.g.
+If `asyncio` is used then the generated client will be asynchronous and code must be ran using asyncio, e.g.

 ```py
 user = await client.user.find_unique(where={'id': 'user_id'})
 ```

-And if requests is used then the generated client will be synchronous, e.g.
+And if `sync` is used then the generated client will be synchronous, e.g.
 ```py
 user = client.user.find_unique(where={'id': 'user_id'})
 ```